Skip to content

 Dataset

 In the context of xcube, a dataset is a container for spatial gridded data variables that usually shares the same coordinate reference system, the same dimensions, and therefore the same grid.
 Besides the data variables, a dataset also provides metadata such as the spatio-temporal coverages, the type of coordinates, and information about the content.
-A dataset can be associated with places that are organised in place groups.
+A dataset can be associated with place groups.

 Datasets that provide variables with two spatial dimensions and a time dimension are also referred to as data cubes.
 Hence, the data cubes supported by the viewer are 4-D: variable, time, y, and x.
 The viewer may support also other data cube dimensions in the future.